 You’ll want to consider features like whether the pans are dishwasher safe or oven-safe, and if so, up to what temperature.
 Look at the design, too, like if pans are built with rubberized coated handles for a comfortable grip or an extra-long design to assure a cool-touch guarantee.
 If you’re short on storage space, look for sets that have nesting capabilities for ease of stacking.

 Once you’ve invested in a nonstick cookware set, you’ll want to ensure that you follow the proper use and care instructions outlined by the manufacturer.
-One rule of thumb—never use nonstick cooking sprays as they can cause a build-up of film.
+One rule of thumb is to never use nonstick cooking sprays as they can cause a build-up of film.
 Plus, you don’t need it!
 Most pans tout the ability to cook without the use of added oil or butter, but a little bit is okay.

 Avoid overheating pans.
-Generally, nonstick pans are best used at medium or low heat, and never heat an empty pan as it can cause the pan to release fumes.
+Generally, nonstick pans are best used at medium or low heat, and never heat an empty pan.
 Be sure to check the oven-safe temperature capabilities of your pans to avoid overheating, which can cause the coating to flake or chip.
 Check care instructions to determine if your set is hand wash only or dishwasher safe.
 Even if a set is dishwasher safe, many manufacturers recommend hand washing to protect the coating and extend the life of your pans.

 Why Trust Simply Recipes?